 Even right across a small street from the five-star Arizona Biltmore Resort & Spa, a hotel that draws architecture buffs that just want to stare at its distinct Frank Lloyd Wright-influenced buildings and history buffs who want to be told they're staying in the same room that Clark Gable lounged in, Adobe Course takes recreating a time long gone to the extreme.

 It's as old school as Frank Sinatra in a fedora smoking a pack of Camels.

-Adobe is a course in Arizona that doesn't use any desert.
+Adobe is an Arizona golf course that doesn't use any desert.
 It's greener than a field in Wisconsin in the heart of the spring.
-It's also a course in the middle of the fifth largest city in the country (part of Biltmore Resort's great appeal, that's had every U.S. president for the last 40 years stay at it, is its proximity to Phoenix's business centers) that often makes you feel like you're removed from the bustle.
+It's also a course in the middle of the fifth largest city in the country (part of Biltmore Resort's great appeal, that's had every U.S. President for the last 40 years stay at it, is its proximity to Phoenix's business centers) that often makes you feel like you're removed from the bustle.

 You get more room for error off those plush giant tee boxes than a guy hunting with a shotgun.
 Spray the ball all you want, you're only going to find more nice green grass.

-Then you head toward greens that are smaller than McLovin's chances with the ladies.
+Then you head toward those tiny greens.
 Tom Fazio would take one look at Adobe's greens and wonder if they were just an annex to the real greens.

 Landing on the green isn't a given.
 You have to do a little work, hone in with the short game, when you're close.